Liquid–liquid extraction: Centrifugal extractors

 Centrifugal extractors mix and separate in one unit.
 Two liquids will be intensively mixed between the spinning rotor and the stationary housing at speeds up to 6000 RPM.
 This develops great surfaces for an ideal mass transfer from the aqueous phase into the organic phase.
 At 200–2000 g, both phases will be separated again.
 Centrifugal extractors minimize the solvent in the process, optimize the product load in the solvent and extract the aqueous phase completely.
 Counter current and cross current extractions are easily established.

-Extraction without chemical change

-Some solutes such as noble gases can be extracted from one phase to another without the need for a chemical reaction (see absorption).
-This is the simplest type of solvent extraction.
-When a solvent is extracted, two immiscible liquids are shaken together.
-The more polar solutes dissolve preferentially in the more polar solvent, and the less polar solutes in the less polar solvent.
-Some solutes that do not at first sight appear to undergo a reaction during the extraction process do not have distribution ratio that is independent of concentration.
-A classic example is the extraction of carboxylic acids (HA) into nonpolar media such as benzene.
-Here, it is often the case that the carboxylic acid will form a dimer in the organic layer so the distribution ratio will change as a function of the acid concentration (measured in either phase).

-For this case, the extraction constant k is described by k = [HA_{organic}]^{2}/[HA_{aqueous}].